samuelayo/typescript-node/README.md

 # typescript-node
-This repo is the codebase to the typescript with node tutorial written for scotch.io
+This repo is the codebase to the typescript with node tutorial

 To use this repo, you would need to adhere to the following steps: